 A: While tap water is generally safe to drink in Bar, Montenegro, it’s still recommended to stick to bottled or filtered water to be on the safe side.
 Additionally, it’s always a good idea to check with your hotel or restaurant if you’re unsure about the quality of the tap water.

-(See Also: Where to Eat in Madrid with Kids?
-Family Fun)Q: Can I find English-speaking staff in restaurants and cafes in Bar, Montenegro?
+(See Also: Where to Eat in the City of London? – A Foodie’s Guide)Q: Can I find English-speaking staff in restaurants and cafes in Bar, Montenegro?

 A: While many locals in Bar, Montenegro, speak some English, it’s still a good idea to learn some basic phrases in Montenegrin, such as “hello” (Здраво, Zdravo), “thank you” (Хвала, Hvala), and “goodbye” (Довиђења, Dovidenja).
 However, many restaurants and cafes in Bar have English-speaking staff, and many menus are translated into English as well.